vidisha999/DNA-sequence-analysis-for-Tumor-supressor-genes/README.md

 - Therapeutic targets: Drugs like DNMT inhibitors (e.g., azacitidine) aim to reverse abnormal methylation.
 - Personalized medicine: Methylation profiling helps tailor treatments based on individual epigenetic signatures.

-Tumorigenesis :  ALso called as carcinogenesis/ oncogenisis, the biological process on how the normal cells transform into cancer cells, which involves series of genetic and epigenetic changes that distrupt the normal cell regulation.
+Tumorigenesis :  Also called as carcinogenesis/ oncogenisis, the biological process on how the normal cells transform into cancer cells, which involves series of genetic and epigenetic changes that distrupt the normal cell regulation.
+Three main stages of the tumorigenesis :
+- Initiation : occurence of geetic mutation caused by carcinogens, radiation or inherited defets.
+- promotion: Mutated cell begins to proliferate abnormally(epigenetic changes can silence tumor supressor genes or activate oncogens.
+- progression : cells aquire more mutations, become morr abnormal and resistant to cell death forming a malignant tumor.

+Oncogens : Mutates or overexpressed genes rgar drive cell division.

+Epigenetic modification : A chemical change to DNA or to the proteins (histones) that package DNA, which affects how genes are turned on or off — without changing the DNA sequence itself.
+Types of epigenetic modifications :
+- DNA mytheliation
+- Histone Modificaion : DNA wraps around a protein called histones and how tightly it wraps around the proteisn affect the gene activity.
+ Chemical chnages that effects gene activities :
+    acetylation : open DNA and activates gene deactylation : tightens DNA and silences genes Methylation, phosphorylation, ubiquitination, : Can either activate or supress gene depend on the site
+- Non coding RNA regulation : Small RNAs (like microRNAs) can block or degrade mRNA, preventing a gene from making its protein.